learning-toolbox/viridi/packages/viridi/README.md

 #### Note Log/History using Git

 If your project **uses** `git`, you may be interested in seeing how your notes evolve over time.
 You can enable this feature by setting `gitLogs` to `true` when [configuring the Vite plugin](#plugin-configuration).
 This opt-in feature will create a log of changes for each note.
 Viridi will dynamically load the content of the log, when you want it.
 You have access to the content of the note, links to other notes, and extracted prompts (see [Prompt Extraction](prompt-extraction-wip)).
-For now we do not extract backlinks to a log because this would require mean that Viridi has to recreate the knowledge graph for each commit. 😅
+For now we do not extract backlinks to a log because this would require mean that Viridi has to recreate the knowledge graph for each commit.
+In the future, it would be interesting to see the knowledge graph for X amount of commits.

-#### Link Monitoring
+#### Monitoring Links

 Since Viridi created the graph of your notes, we can easily print warnings when notes are orphaned (no other notes link to them) or if there is a link to a note that does not exist.